 - Do you have a clear camera to take photos in case of potential damage to buildings to provide to insurance agents?

 Evaluating your current process or plan is the way forward to making changes for the better of your community.
-Knowing what the right questions to ask and where to find the answers are critical.
-In our next blog post, we’ll discuss components for creating a disaster aversion and preparedness plan.
+Knowing the right questions to ask and where to find the answers are critical.
+Head on to Part 2 of the emergency preparation blog series, we’ll discuss components for creating a disaster aversion and preparedness plan.